andry-ompusunggu/andry-ompusunggu/README.md

-# Hi there, I'm Andre 👋
+# Hi there, I'm Andry 👋

 I am a **Full-Stack Software Engineer** with over 5 years of experience in designing and building scalable software solutions, from the frontend to the backend.